 The golden hour typically starts just after sunrise and before sunset.
 It’s not always 60 minutes long and doesn’t occur every day.
 Check your local weather reports before you head out.

-The golden hour produces warm coloured light that can pierce through the heavy canopy of woodland or bathe the morning dew in soft orange tones to add atmosphere.
+The golden hour produces warm coloured light that can pierce through the heavy canopy of a woodland or bathe the morning dew in soft orange tones to add atmosphere.

 If you use a DSLR or Mirrorless camera you’ll be able to attach lens filters on the front.
 Get a Grad ND (graduated neutral density) filter for your main lens.